At Churchfields, we follow the statutory requirements of the National Curriculum 2014.

 National Curriculum 2014 Core Subjects:

-These subjects are planned and often taught as discrete subjects although where possible they are set in a context that links to broader topic based learning.
+These subjects are planned and taught as discrete subjects although where possible cross curricular links are made.
+For more information please see the relevant curriculum areas in our website.

 - Art and Design

 - Foreign languages